 Table of Contents

-III.
-Background to the Protests: Ratnagiri DistrictV.
+IV.
+Legal Restrictions Used to Suppress Opposition to the Dabhol Power ProjectV.
 Ratnagiri: Violations of Human Rights 1997

 Appendix A: Correspondence Between Human Rights Watch and the Export-Import Bank of the United States